-I admit, the second book in my Winterhaven series (MIRAGE), ended with a big cliffhanger–and a fifteen-month wait for the next book in the series.
+I admit, the second book in my Winterhaven series (MIRAGE), had a big cliffhanger ending–and a fifteen-month wait for the next book in the series.
 It wasn’t the ending I’d originally envisioned (or outlined!) but it just happened to be the way the story unfolded.
 And I felt badly about leaving readers hanging for such a lengthy period of time, but…I just hope that the anticipation has continued to build and that my readers haven’t lost interest.

 But each book in a series must have its own story arc, as well, with the same crucial parts–beginning, middle, crisis, resolution.
 It’s pretty easy to identify the story arcs in the individual Harry Potter books–just look at the titles.

-So, thinking back to my own egregious cliffhanger, I decided that it wasn’t so bad, after all.
+So, thinking back to my own egregious cliffhanger ending, I decided that it wasn’t so bad, after all.
 I did resolve MIRAGE’s individual story arc–basically the “Vampire Stalker” arc–while moving the over-arching story arc forward, a little closer to the ultimate resolution/conclusion.
-The cliffhanger was basically just the fall-out from that resolution, and the event that launches the third book in the series into action.
+The cliffhanger was basically just the fall-out from that resolution and the event that launches the third book in the series into action.

 As a reader, I love a good cliffhanger.
 I enjoy the anticipation as I wait for the next book in the series.
 I like to try and figure out the “what next?”
 When done well, cliffhangers serve as the ultimate “hook.”
 But when done poorly, I simply feel like I’ve been cheated–as if I’ve been robbed of an ending–or manipulated into needing to buy the next book.